jkleissler/new-repo/README.md

-# new-repo
+# new repository for INLS161

-This is a new repository.
+This is a new repository for INLS161 to learn how to use Git and Github.